Liz Line Level-Boarding at Old Oak Common?

 Perhaps a further pertinent question could be ‘who loses out if we have level boarding?’
 Possibly freight companies.
 Possibly heritage train operators.
 Maybe it adds some complexity to the logistics of railway engineering departments.
 The obvious beneficiary is passengers.

 We would argue that Train Operating Companies are also beneficiaries of level boarding.
-There is the fairly obvious benefit of reduced risk to passengers when boarding or alighting which could be beneficial in reducing passenger claims and the possible distraction of being involved in a Rail Accidents Investigation Board (RAIB) investigation.
+There is the fairly obvious benefit of reduced risk to passengers when boarding or alighting which could be beneficial in reducing passenger claims and the possible distraction of being involved in a Rail Accident Investigation Branch (RAIB) investigation.
 Less obvious is faster boarding and alighting which means a more resilient timetable.
 More accurately, more predictable boarding and alighting times less affected by delay caused by the need to provide essential assistance to passengers for whom a step up or down may not be feasible.

 Opening the Floodgates?